 A good strategy to practice at this stage is technical SEO – reshaping the technical aspects of a website to improve its ranking and visibility.
 Technical SEO tactics include indexing, rendering, and website architecture with the goal of making a website faster and easier for web crawlers to find and understand.

-If you're a small business owner, or if you’re working at a smaller company, or on a consulting basis, it’s more likely that you’ll be required to make technical SEO adjustments to your web pages yourself.
+If you’re a small business owner, or if you’re working at a smaller company, or on a consulting basis, it’s more likely that you’ll be required to make technical SEO adjustments to your web pages yourself.
 While keywords and content are often the biggest piece of the SEO puzzle, other factors – like page loading times, lazy loading comments sections, HTML tags, metadata, and microdata – also have an impact on SEO.
-In situations where you don’t have a webmaster to rely on, you may be required to go in and make these changes yourself.
+In situations where you don’t have a webmaster to rely on, an SEO professional may be required to go in and make these changes yourself.

 Because you’re practicing, you shouldn’t hesitate to jump in before you know exactly what you’re doing.
 Just try things out.
-With even a single strategy in mind, you can begin making changes and seeing what effect they have.
+With even a single SEO strategy in mind, you can begin making changes and seeing what effect they have.
 Even when you’ve mastered these techniques, there’s still more you can learn, like how to audit your ad click-throughs for fraud, fine-tune the microdata in your HTML tags, or find ways to boost your page loading times.

 As you add to your arsenal of SEO tools, you’ll be practicing essential SEO expert soft skills as well: communication and interpersonal skills, organization and admin skills, and especially analytical and strategic thinking.